Trustees and advisors

-Nelson Graves is the founder and president of News Decoder and an experienced educator and administrator who has taught and worked on three continents.
+Nelson Graves is the president of Nouvelles-Découvertes and founder of News Decoder.
+An experienced educator and administrator, he has taught and worked on three continents.
 He was a correspondent, bureau chief and regional managing editor at Reuters, holding posts in Washington, Paris, New Delhi, Kuala Lumpur, Milan and Tokyo.
 He later served as admissions director at Johns Hopkins University’s graduate program in international relations in Europe, and has worked with schools around the world.

 Christian Henry is an executive recruiter within the education and non-profit practice at Conley Search.
 He co-founded the high school study-abroad program The Island School as a science teacher before serving in business officer and fundraising roles.
 He has previously consulted on marketing strategies to engage public and independent schools with enrichment programming.
 He is on the board of several non-profit educational organizations including the Centre for Ocean Research and Education, Beacon Hill Seminars and a Cambridge, Massachusetts public elementary school.

 Nolwazi Mjwara is a communications consultant at the United Nations Educational, Scientific and Cultural Organization (UNESCO) in Paris, France.
 She has previously held roles in social media and communications at the World Association of Newspapers and News Publishers and UNICEF.
 Nolwazi holds a Bachelor of Social Science from the University of Cape Town, a Bachelor of Arts from the University of the Witwatersrand and a Master of Arts specializing in communications from the American University of Paris.

 Sue Phillips has spent more than three decades in senior leadership posts in media and public affairs.
 At the Canadian Broadcasting Corporation, she held senior production roles in London, Moscow, Rome and Washington before serving as CBC’s London Bureau Chief.
 At Al Jazeera, she worked as London Bureau Chief and then as Director of Foreign Bureaux.
 She held senior positions at News World International, the Doha Film Institute and the National Museum of Qatar.
 Sue is a Patron of the Borneo Nature Foundation and a founding Director and Trustee of the Frontline Club in London.